Database Management¶

 mysqldump --all-databases --max_allowed_packet=512M --user=${back_user} --password=${back_pw} > /${db_backup}/${back_dbname}-${td}/mysql-all.sql

-File Cleanup¶
+Table/File Cleanup¶

 Spyglass is designed to hold metadata for analyses that reference NWB files on disk.
 There are several tables that retain lists of files that have been generated during analyses.
 If someone deletes analysis entries, files will still be on disk.